WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/wp-plugin.md

 ### Generate Plugin Files

-(2) Once in the right directory for your enviornment, the next step is to Regardless of environment, run the Run the following command to generate plugin files:
+(2) Once in the right directory for your environment, the next step is to Regardless of environment, run the Run the following command to generate plugin files:

 ```